deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Isotopomers Example
 ^^^^^^^^^^^^^^^^^^^

-Here you will work through an example that should be familiar to nearly all practitioners of NMR spectroscopy, i.e., the simulation of the :math:`^1\text {H}` and :math:`^{13}\text{C}` liquid-state NMR spectra of ethanol with its various isotopomers.
+Here, you will work through an example that should be familiar to nearly all practitioners of NMR spectroscopy, i.e., the simulation of the :math:`^1\text {H}` and :math:`^{13}\text{C}` liquid-state NMR spectra of ethanol with its various isotopomers.
 The :math:`^1\text{H}` spectrum will include the